HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](finaldoorarea.jpg)
 (This is the final door area.)

 I kept encountering problems using the magnet method.
-The door's hinges was not exactly perfect and caused the magnet to reelease from the magnet underneath the platform.
+The door's hinges were not exactly perfect and caused the magnet to reelease from the magnet underneath the platform.
 I also had problems with the magnet detaching and the servo falling off.
 I tried using PVA glue, hot glue, two part epoxy glue, and wood glue to glue the magnet but due to the strong magnetic force, it kept coming off.
 After trying countless different glues, moving the hinges, adding a flat support on the back of the door and even creating a custom plastic attachment for the servo that held the magnet, I had to decide to move on from the magnet idea.
 Although I was quite invested in the magnets, I was not progressing so I had to try a different method.
 I then tried attaching the servo arm to the back of the door so that it pushed the door open and close.
+I made this attachment with a scrap piece of plastic screwed into the servo and wire.
 I also had to add a wire hook that allowed the arm to move as when it opened the door the arm had to have the ability to move.
-I made this attachment with a scrap piece of plastic screwed into the servo and wire.
 Finally I was able to get it working smoothly with the touch sensors and I am very happy with this interaction.
 More information on this process can be found in the 'touch sensor testing' section.